Clarifai/old-docs/portal-guide/annotate/auto-annotation-walkthrough.md

 ![](../../images/add_inputs_auto_demo.jpg)

-Create the concepts that we'll be using in our model, by clicking create new concept in the lefthand sidebar.
+Create the concepts that you would like to use for your model.
+Click create new concept in the lefthand sidebar.
 In this tutorial we'll create concepts that describe people based on activities they do in the park: `walker`, `runner`, `bike_rider`, `rollerblader` and `stroller`.

 ![](../../images/create_concepts_auto_a.jpg)